GB609/batocera-ES-onArch/README.md

    Reason: `emulatorlauncher` and `configgen` are integrated into the build process of `batocera.linux` too tightly.
 Moreover, they are expecting the file system structure of batocera.linux.
 I figured it'd be less work and easier to maintain the code in the long run if it's something new rather than partial stuff ripped out of `batocera.linux`'s build process (which would need a lot of patches afterwards).
 There's also a bit of a personal preference in terms of programming languages at play here.

 ## Planned emulator support:
 I'm not planning to support all possible alternative emulators per system.
 It's enough to have one sufficiently stable emulator per system.
+The rest can basically be provided as optional additional packages/plugins by third parties if needed.
 Selection criteria for the first set of emulators:
 1. Prefer multi-system emulators to reduce the sheer amount of different config file syntaxes, structures, flavors and variants as well as dependencies.
 Excluding RetroArch because of personal preference.
 2. Prefer emulators that provide some kind of command line argument to dynamically change the configuration file that is read
 3. Prefer emulators with a well-documented configuration structure
 4. Native before appimage, if native is maintained and up-to-date.
 Appimage otherwise.
 5. appimage before flatpak.
-Avoid flatpaks provided by third parties (not maintained by emulator devs themselves)
+Avoid flatpaks provided by third parties (not maintained by emulator devs themselves).
+The flatpak isolation is just too troublesome.

 **Initial support planned for (order roughly corresponds to priority)**
 1. Wine vanilla native: anything related to windows.
 Support for umu with GE-Proton might be added in the future